 Break week for mid-session – Students provided with online support

-Final productions are due the 28th May; with round 1 shortlisting being completed by the 1st June and finalisation of winners being completed by 15th June.
+Final productions are due by 9am on 4th June; with round one shortlisting being completed by the 6th June and finalisation of winners being completed by 15th June.
 All shortlisted students will be invited to attend a presentation evening on the 25th June, with winners being awarded their prize money and certificated on this day.